 The Prime Minister of Uganda, Rt Hon.
 Ruhakana Rugunda has today launched the first-of-its-kind National Risk and Vulnerability Atlas for Uganda at the Office of the Prime Minister headquarters in Kampala.

 The National Risk and Vulnerability Atlas is a key instrument designed by the Office of the Prime Minister, with support from the United National Development Program (UNDP) to enhance understanding of disaster risk in all its dimensions; including hazards, exposure, and vulnerability in all the 122 Districts of Uganda.

-While giving his remarks at the launch, PM Rugunda said that the National Atlas will enable policy makers and practitioners in government, private sector, media and the general public to understand and make informed decisions on planning and implementing disaster risk responses.
+While giving his remarks at the launch, PM Rugunda said that the National Atlas will enable policymakers and practitioners in government, the private sector, media, and the general public to understand and make informed decisions on planning and implementing disaster risk responses.

 She said that the Risk Atlas is a timely venture for integrated early warning messages and alerts in disaster situations.

 The function was also attended by the Minister for Relief, Disaster and Refugees, Hon.
 Hillary Onek.

 UNDP handed over equipment to strengthen the National Emergency Coordination Center (NECOC) in detecting and averting climate and disaster risks in the country.
 The equipment includes; Drones Cameras, Solar Equipment Hardware for Data Collection, among others.